Jaroslav Pešán: In exile

 In October 1939, Pešán headed to France.
 However, to be able to do so, he had to walk across Slovakia, Hungary, the rest of the Balkans, Turkey, and Syria.
 From Syria, he sailed to France.
 When finally in France, Pešán reported to the foreign section of the Czechoslovak Army.
 On 4 January 1940, in Agde, he was assigned to the 1st infantry regiment of the Czechoslovak Army.
 While he was part of this regiment, he fought in the Battle of France.

 After the fall of France, Pešán evacuated to the United Kingdom.
 In the United Kingdom, he joined the 1st infantry battalion.
 On 1 December 1940, he passed driving tests and was promoted to Gefreiter, a second rank.
 Between 21 February and 27 March 1942, he passed sabotage and parachuting courses.
 From 26 October to July 1942, he completed courses focused on industrial sabotage, receipt of aircraft, civilian employment, conspiracy, and further aspects of parachuting.
 During this period, he was promoted to a corporal rank and became a member of the platoon Pewter and later the Platinum-Pewter.
 In August 1944, Pešán moved to a station in Bari, Italy, where he was waiting for further orders.

 Deployment

 Pešán was deployed as a paratrooper in the area of Nasavrky on 17 February 1945.
-Along with his partners from Platinum-Pewter, he begun executing orders related to military intelligence and also the organization and receipts of secret air shipments.
+Along with his partners from Platinum-Pewter, he began executing orders related to military intelligence and also the organization and receipts of secret air shipments.
 He executed most of these actions in the area of the Bohemian-Moravian Highlands.